Holistische Arts

 Speed One-time procedure under local anesthesia, takes approx. 15 minutes Recovery time of 4-6 weeks with restrictions

-Certainty The tissue is examined by a pathologist so the exact diagnosis is confirmed The margins are not always easy to assess, with a 10-25% chance of HPV viruses and/or abnormal cells remaining.
-A follow-up smear test is done after six months to check if the abnormal cells and the HPV virus are gone.
+Certainty The tissue is examined by a pathologist so the exact diagnosis is confirmed The surgical margins cannot always be properly assessed, with a 10-25% chance of HPV viruses and/or abnormal cells remaining.
+A smear test after six months checks if the abnormal cells and HPV virus are gone.

-Wish to conceive Pregnancy is usually well possible after one LEEP procedure Risk of cervical insufficiency and preterm birth increases, especially with repeated procedures
+Desire to conceive Pregnancy is usually well within reach after one LEEP procedure Risk of cervical insufficiency and premature birth increases, especially with repeated procedures

-Scar tissue Scar tissue can develop, along with narrowing and shortening of the canal and other complications
+Scar tissue Scar tissue can develop, causing narrowing and shortening of the canal and other complications

-If you wish to conceive, the choice becomes even harder.
-A LEEP procedure removes a portion of the cervix, making it shorter.
+If you wish to have children in the future, the choice becomes even harder.
+A LEEP procedure removes part of the cervix, making it shorter.
 This increases the risk of:

 • Cervical insufficiency: The cervix may open too early during pregnancy.

-• Low birth weight: Related to preterm birth.
+• Low birth weight: Often related to preterm birth.

 Other options when wishing to conceive:

-• Watchful waiting with intensive monitoring: For young women (<30 years), the gynecologist may decide to wait 6-12 months with frequent check-ups.
+• Expectant management with intensive monitoring: In young women (<30 years), the gynecologist may decide to wait 6-12 months with frequent check-ups.

-• Escharotic treatment: Removes abnormal cells without scar tissue and without risk to the cervix.
+• Escharotic treatment: Removes abnormal cells without scar tissue and without risk to the integrity of the cervix.

-• Combination approach: Immune system support + local treatment for the best result without surgical risk.
+• Combined approach: Immune system support + local treatment for the best result without surgical risk.

-Wishing to conceive and CIN 2?
+Wishing to conceive and diagnosed with CIN 2?
 Discuss your options

 At HPV Health, we help you make the right choice.
-We discuss all options, including alternatives to LEEP, and create a plan that fits your situation and your wish to conceive.
+We discuss all options, including alternatives to LEEP, and create a plan that fits your situation and future pregnancy goals.

 Schedule an intake